 Another addition to my collection of interesting bathroom signs!

 As we reluctantly left the Confeitaria, Sophia mentioned we should consider ourselves 'lucky' as the temperature was normally 40-45 (104-113 for us northerners!) degrees and can even reach a sweltering 50 degrees (122 F) Celsius in the city.
 When it's that brutally hot, she said, she just wonders who's going to pass out first!
+The tiny, but oh so pretty, Rua do Ouridor had the highest concentration of colonial buildings and was the first commercial street in the city.
+It would be a good street to come back to later if we wanted to shop or dine, according to Sophia.

 We found a shady spot near Commerce Square where Sophia told us of Rio's history.
 In the early years of the 19th century, Napoleon Bonaparte wanted to invade Portugal and other countries but he realized Britain was off limits because of its strong navy.
 Because Napoleon had never lost a battle to that point, the Portuguese regent and later King Dom Joao VI didn't want to fight him.
 To evade Napoleon, he and his entire court of 15,000 and many intellectuals set sail for Brazil to rule Portugal from Rio.